syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 # ToolbarCustomization

-You can customize color palette, toolbar visibility and appearance of each toolbaritem.
+You can customize color palette, toolbar visibility and appearance of each toolbar item.

-## Customize toolbaritems
+## Customize toolbar items

-SfImageEditor control supports to customize and configure the apperance of toolbar menu.
-You can customize image editor toolbar by adding respective FootertoolbarItem and HeadertoolbarItem
+SfImageEditor control supports to customize and configure the appearance of toolbar menu.
+You can customize image editor toolbar by adding respective FooterToolbarItem and HeaderToolbarItem

 #### ToolbarItem

-You can customize each toolbaritem with the help of `Text` and `Icon` properties.
-ImageEdior Toolbar menu contains set of header and footer menu items which helps to perform image editor actions and this can be categorized into the following types,
+You can customize each toolbar item with the help of `Text` and `Icon` properties.
+ImageEditor Toolbar menu contains set of header and footer menu items which helps to perform image editor actions and this can be categorized into the following types,

 1.HeaderToolbarItem